Why Do We Make New Year’s Resolutions?

 - Help out around the house and do your chores without complaining.

-- Be kind to your friends, teachers and parents.
+- Be kind to your friends, teachers and family members.

 Remember that it takes work to keep a New Year’s resolution.
 Don’t worry if you slip up once or twice.
 If you stay committed to what you want to accomplish, you’ll be proud of yourself in the end.
-And you’ll be a better person at the end of 2013 than you were at the beginning.
+And you’ll be a better person at the end of 2013 than your were at the beginning!

 © 2012 Howard J. Bennett.
 All Rights Reserved.